Skip to main content

 Option 3: Temporary Resident Permit (Immediate Travel)

-A TRP under IRPA s.24(1) allows entry despite inadmissibility when you have a compelling reason (business, family event, medical treatment, etc.).
-It is discretionary — there is no right to receive one.
-Valid for up to 3 years, specific to the stated purpose.
-Fee: $200 CAD.
-Apply in advance at a visa office or at the port of entry.
+A TRP under IRPA s.24(1) can allow entry despite inadmissibility when an officer is satisfied your reason to enter outweighs the risk (business, a family event, medical treatment, and similar).
+It is fully discretionary: there is no right to receive one.
+A TRP can be issued for a single entry or for multiple entries up to 3 years, tied to the stated purpose.
+The IRCC processing fee is currently $239.75 CAD per person (fees are adjusted each December 1, so confirm the current amount with IRCC).
+You can apply in advance at a visa office or request one at the port of entry.
 See our TRP guide.

 Does CBSA See US Misdemeanor Records?